tbretl/ae353-sp25/docs/projects/04-drone.md

 * Submit a control design that runs without being disqualified (i.e., it does not raise an exception, it does not print any debug text, and it does not exceed limits on computation time).

-Just as in your previous two design projets, you must be specific about what you mean by "success" and you must provide **quantitative** evidence to support the claim that you have (or have not) succeeded.
+Just as in your previous two design projects, you must be specific about what you mean by "success" and you must provide **quantitative** evidence to support the claim that you have (or have not) succeeded.
 Remember that people often think about this in terms of **requirements** and **verifications**.

 {: .note-title}
 > Analysis of failure